Gabe3925/webdev/w03/d04/Mikael/sinatra_calc.md

 ###Bonus
 - Translate one line of your DC Metro app to Sinatra
   - Example: When I visit `/dc_metro/woodleyp/farragutn` using a GET, I should see "Your trip length from woodleyp to farragutn is 2 stops." in the browser.

+- Okay, hotshot.
+Now make your calculator persist to a database using Active Record.